AndrewHYi/andrewhyi.github.io/_posts/2017-01-01-first-post.md

   </i>
 </blockquote>

-And so, I'm setting myself an "easy" goal of writing at least one post a week (with plans to re-evaluate my blogging practices a year from now).
 Also, although I'm not completely happy with the setup of the blog right now (I have a laundry list of improvements), I'm going to skip the premature optimizations and focus on the actual content.